 The adage that 98.6 °F is “normal” is more associated with a song than anything medically factual.
 According to the Cleveland Clinic, a study revealed that “the average person today actually runs a little cooler than [98.6 °F]—somewhere between 97.5 °F and 97.9 °F.”

 So then, anything over 97.9 °F is a fever?
 Not quite.
-The “CDC considers a person to have a fever when he or she has a measured temperature of 100.4 °F or greater.”
+By one definition, the “CDC considers a person to have a fever when he or she has a measured temperature of 100.4 °F or greater.”

 What are the best ways to screen for a fever?

-Just one inaccurate temperature reading can put people at risk for spreading COVID-19.
-So, it seems that temperature checks would be a simple and straight-forward method to use—take the temperature of every individual before entering, determine if they have a fever, and provide guidance to that individual.
-Everyone with a fever is sent away, and those without can enter.
+So, it seems that temperature checks would be one simple and straight-forward method to use—take the temperature of every individual before entering, determine their temperature, and provide guidance to that individual.

-- Oral digital thermometers: the most accurate, but not practical for screening large numbers of people
+- Oral digital thermometers: the most accurate, but likely not practical for screening large numbers of people

-- Ear thermometers: can be accurate but are prone to error due to things like ear canals blocked by wax
+- Ear thermometers: can be accurate but can be prone to error due to things like ear canals blocked by wax

 - Non-contact forehead infrared thermometers: can be accurate, but are prone to inconsistency due to ambient temperatures, sweat, dust, or water

-- Infrared thermal cameras: can be used to move people through screening more quickly; works as an alarm system for temperatures detected that exceed a predetermined threshold
+- Infrared thermal cameras: can be used to move people through screening more quickly; works as an initial screening system for temperatures detected that exceed a predetermined threshold

-A CDC guide on identifying sick workers has recognized non-contact, self-administered screenings as providing the lowest risk of spreading COVID-19.
-As this is not practical in most scenarios, the U.S. Food and Drug Administration has identified non-contact infrared thermometers as the next best bet.
+The U.S. Food and Drug Administration has identified non-contact infrared thermometers as a good choice for human temperature measurement in the attempt to avoid the spread of COVID-19.
 The primary issues identified by healthcare professionals regarding non-contact infrared thermometers has been around accuracy and repeatability.

-The Fluke infrared thermometer for humans is ready to use as soon as it is turned on and uses a SCAN feature to ensure a true measurement.
-The user simply moves the thermometer in an arc over the forehead.
+The Fluke 67 MAX is ready to use as soon as it is turned on.
+With the SCAN feature the user simply moves the thermometer in an arc over the forehead.
 The thermometer reads all temperatures in the scan and shows the highest measured as the result.
-The SCAN feature also reduces the possibility of any interference from sweat, dust, or water.
+This SCAN feature also reduces the possibility of interference from sweat, dust, or water.